civicrm/civicrm-user-guide/docs/the-user-interface/menu-dashboard-and-dashlets.md

     Dashlets" box to the column where you'd like it to appear.
 -   Click **Done**.

-(Refer to the Reporting section for more details on working with reports.)
+(Refer to the section on [Reporting](/reporting/what-is-civireport.md) for more details on working with reports.)